-India is ranked among the ten lowest countries (136 out of 144 countries covered) for women's workforce participation.
-The continuous decline in female labor force participation rates2 in India has been well documented.
+India is ranked among the ten lowest countries (136 out of 144 countries covered) for women's workforce participation.1 The continuous decline in female labor force participation rates2 in India has been well documented.
 This decline is paradoxical in the context of an average growth rate of 6 to 7 percent per annum.
 More recently, the severity has been compounded with a scenario of growing unemployment (Klasen & Pieters, 2015), rapid urbanization and disproportionately high domestic duties for women (OECD, 2018).
 There is rich literature on the analysis of this trend by labor rights theorists, feminist economists, social scientists, demographers in India, who explore the set of underlying social, economic, and political barriers that limit employability and employment opportunities for women (Abraham, 2013; Chatterjee et al., 2018a; Gothoskar, 2016; Klasen & Pieters, 2015).
 Women also often concentrate on distress driven work, which is typically semi-skilled, low paid and offers no growth.
-The increasing absence of women from the workforce, some have argued, is due to increased participation of women in educational institutions or withdrawal of women from the labor market as a result of upward mobility of the households; others have focused on the non-availability of jobs that are suitable for women in terms of skills, location, timings and so on (Sinha, 2019).
-This explains why mechanization leads to women dropping out of the usual sectors as well (Chaudhary & Verick, 2014).
+The increasing absence of women from the workforce, some have argued, is due to increased participation of women in educational institutions or withdrawal of women from the labor market as a result of upward mobility of households; others have focused on the non-availability of jobs that are suitable for women in terms of skills, location, timings and so on (Sinha, 2019).
+This explains why mechanization leads to women dropping out of the "usual" sectors as well (Chaudhary & Verick, 2014).
 This study, therefore, does not directly address the question of decline in women's work force participation rates and presupposes a context where the male breadwinner ideology (Bernard, 1981) is nearly universal.

-Rather, the learnings from this study are in form of enablers and barriers to their work, especially for them to be transformative, with some understanding of occupational patterns in women's employment.
-The inquiry into these enablers and barriers are based on the gendered consciousness presupposed in the structure and organization of the labor force; in which some jobs are perceived to be better suited for women and others for men.
+Rather, the learnings from this study are in form of enablers and barriers to women's work, especially for them to be transformative, with some understanding of occupational patterns in women's employment.
+The inquiry into these enablers and barriers is based on the gendered consciousness presupposed in the structure and organization of the labor force; in which some jobs are perceived to be better suited for women and others for men.
 The perceptions of gendered roles in the economy have historical, cultural and socio-economic connotations, and are nearly normalized.
-These gendered roles are entrenched in gender division of labor, wherein women's paid work is consistent and simultaneous with unpaid reproductive and domestic work such as running the household, involving cooking, cleaning and taking care of the elderly and children.
+These gendered roles are entrenched in gendered division of labor, wherein women's paid work is consistent and simultaneous with unpaid reproductive and domestic work such as running the household, involving cooking, cleaning, and caring for the elderly and children.
 This continues to inform studies working with the distinction between productive and unproductive work, public and private, and so on (Azim Premji University, 2018; Sreerekha, 2017).

-In this context, the International Center for Research on Women (ICRW), with support from the Ford Foundation, conducted this study to unpack what are the barriers to work and within it, to work in non-traditional roles.
+In this context, the International Center for

+Research on Women (ICRW), with support from the Ford Foundation, conducted this study to unpack the barriers women face in access to work, particularly with respect to NTLs.
 The study objectives and methodology are highlighted in Figure 1.